 It establishes a disciplinary and/or penalty process for those who violate the Cone of Silence.

 The Cone of Silence is terminated at the time when the County Mayor issues a written recommendation to the Board of County Commissioners, or at the time when the issuing department issues its written recommendation to the Mayor when the award is within the Mayor’s delegated authority.

-The Contractor Debarment Report lists all contractors that have been debarred from participating on County projects.
-The Report provides the names of the debarred firms and/or officers, the initiating County department, the grounds for debarment, and the debarment period.
-Contractors are removed from the Report upon the expiration of the debarment period.
-The Report is updated monthly.
+The Contractor Debarment Report lists all contractors that have been debarred from participating on County projects either as a prime or a subcontractor.
+The report includes the names of the debarred firms and officers, the initiating County department, the grounds for debarment, and the debarment period.
+Contractors are removed from the report upon the expiration of the debarment period.
+The report is updated as needed.

 Goal Deficit Report

 This report lists those firms that have not fulfilled the measures on contracts as approved by the Board of County Commissioners.
 The Division of Small Business Development (SBD) is responsible for monitoring awarded contracts for compliance with the following programs:

 - Community Small Business Enterprise (CSBE), § 10-33.02 Code of Miami-Dade County;

 - Community Business Enterprise (CBE), § 2-10.4 Code of Miami-Dade County; and the